In addition to the strength of the curriculum, a number of highlights attest to the academic quality of our program.

 By the completion of their residency, all of our EMIM residents have written at least one manuscript for submission to a peer-reviewed journal.
 Recent EMIM resident contributions to the literature can be found in Emergency Medicine Clinics of North America, Medical Clinics of North America, Emergency Medicine Practice, The Journal of Emergency Medicine, and Critical Decisions in Emergency Medicine.

 EMIM residents are actively involved in teaching at the medical student level.
 Many participate in both the Internal and Emergency Medicine Interest Groups in the School of Medicine.
 EMIM residents meet with students to discuss aspects of both disciplines and provide assistance with career choices.
+EMIM residents also frequently participate in the School of Medicine’s Introduction to Clinical Medicine 2 course, which instructs second year medical students to the basics of history taking and physical examination.

 Several of our EMIM residents are involved in local and national committees: the Resuscitation Committee of the American College of Emergency Physicians, the Resuscitation Committee of the University of Maryland Medical Center, the Performance Committee of the Baltimore VA Medical Center, and the University of Maryland Graduate Medical Education Committee.